het-tanis/prolug-labs/Hashicorp-Labs/100-install-terraform/step1/text.md

-Your team has determined they need Vault to test in their Dev environment.
-Setup the Hashicorp repo on Ubuntu and then install Vault.
+Your team has determined they need Terraform to test in their Dev environment.
+Setup the Hashicorp repo on Ubuntu and then install Terraform.

 Configure Hashicorp repo.

-Install Vault on the server
+Install Terraform on the server

 <br>